xPloits3c/DorkEye/README.md

 - Automate with cronjob for periodic OSINT tests

 ## 🧩 Future Ideas
-- CSV / JSON export
-- Active scanner of found URLs
+- Active scanner on file output
-- Support for Bing / Brave / Qwant
 - Advanced filters by file type or domain
 - Interactive GUI or TUI with textual